 The Renault 5 is a big part of the French company’s “Nouvelle Vague” plan, under which Renault is eying to become a tech, service and clean energy brand.
-More details on the Renault 5 have emerged at the Renault eWays ElectroPop event, which was held on 30 June, and here’s all the information we have on the low-cost electric car project:
+More details on the Renault 5 emerged at the Renault eWays ElectroPop event, which was held on 30 June 2021, and here’s all the information we have on the low-cost Renault electric car project:

 The Renault 5 sources inspiration from the original R5 model from the early 1970s and is designed with modern lines and design cues.
-There are some interesting design elements in the Renault 5 prototype, such as the location of the charging hatch on the bonnet, illuminated front and rear logos, aero flaps included in tail lamps and fog lamps in the front bumper which double up as daytime running lights.
+There are some interesting design elements in the Renault 5 prototype, such as the location of the charging hatch on the bonnet, illuminated front and rear logos, aero flaps integrated into the front foglights which double up as daytime running lights.